AlexC100/html-css/README.md

 # html-css
-git training and sandbox files for html/css training
+git training and sandbox files for html basics training